General Contact Information

-For English, Com 1010, and ESL Speech Lab tutoring, students' instructors are sent session records that detail their progress.
+For COM 1010, students' instructors are sent session records that detail their progress.
 Students are encouraged to actively participate in the writing of these session records and discuss the tutoring with their instructors.
 For all other subjects, professors who would like to know about students' attendance and progress must inquire with us.

 Q. Can I bring a classmate with me to tutoring?